-The Suwannee County School District adheres to the McKinney-Vento Homeless Education Assistance Improvements Act of 2001.
-Homeless students shall be permitted to enroll in the Suwannee County Public Schools.
+The Suwannee County School District adheres to the McKinney-Vento Homeless Education Assistance Improvements Act of 2001, US Code-Section 11302.
+Homeless students shall be permitted to enroll in the Suwannee County Public Schools as per definition in US Code-Section 11302.
 They shall not be placed in a separate school or program within a school based on their homeless status, and shall be provided services comparable to those offered to other students enrolled in the school.

-It is the responsibility of the enrolling school to contact immediately the school last attended by the homeless student to obtain relevant records.
+It is the responsibility of the enrolling school to contact immediately contact the school last attended by the homeless student to obtain relevant records.
 If the student needs to obtain immunization records, the enrolling school shall refer the student immediately to the school nurse for assistance.
 A homeless student shall be permitted to enroll immediately, even if the student is unable to produce records normally required for enrollment.
 This includes, but is not limited to, records such as previous academic records, medical and immunization records, and proof of residency.